Routine use cases

 What to do next

-For "How to choose a small face yoga step for habit restarts", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "How to choose a small face yoga step for habit restarts" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for habit restarts" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Small step: habit restarts", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Small step: habit restarts" when you want app support for that action.
+The useful signal for "Small step: habit restarts" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary